fastlane/docs/docs/actions.md

 ### clean_build_artifacts

-Deletes files created as result of running ipa, cert, sigh or download_dsyms
+Deletes files created as result of running gym, cert, sigh or download_dsyms

-> This action deletes the files that get created in your repo as a result of running the `ipa` and `sigh` commands.
+> This action deletes the files that get created in your repo as a result of running the _gym_ and _sigh_ commands.
 It doesn't delete the `fastlane/report.xml` though, this is probably more suited for the .gitignore.
 Useful if you quickly want to send out a test build by dropping down to the command line and typing something like `fastlane beta`, without leaving your repo in a messy state afterwards.

 clean_build_artifacts |